-There are seven proposed budget levels (PBL) which the IDT use for person centered planning. Α. They encompass descriptions and characteristics of seven levels of typical support needs designed to meet the needs of most individuals.
+- [A. There are seven proposed budget levels (PBL) which the IDT use for person centered planning.
+They encompass descriptions and characteristics of seven levels of typical support needs designed to meet the needs of most individuals.
 Each PBL has a corresponding suggested budget dollar amount based on the type of living care arrangement, typical service options, intensity of staffing needs, and support needs in each level.
-The case manager guides the IDT in the person-centered planning process.
-The IDT makes a determination of which proposed budget level the person falls based on history, current assessments, and support needs, using both the PBL and suggested dollar amount as a tool or guide in the person-centered planning process and in budget development.
+The case manager guides the IDT in the person centered planning process.
+The IDT makes a determination of which proposed budget level the person falls based on history, current assessments, and support needs, using both the PBL and suggested dollar amount as a tool or guide in the person centered planning process and in budget development.
 The OR approves services based on clinical justification.
 Approvals may be over or under the suggested amount.
-The OR does not verify or approve the IDT's determination of a PBL, nor does a PBL limit the request for services or require that the budget be developed within a set amount.

-Exception authorization process, formerly known as the H authorization process is the process that В. allows individuals on the DDW, who have extenuating circumstances, including extremely complex clinical needs to receive services beyond what is authorized in their current ISP/budget level or to allow individual exceptions to DDW service standards.
-Exception authorization process includes:

-(1) an eligible recipient who is included in the class established in the matter of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
+The OR does not verify or approve the IDT's determination of a PBL, nor does a PBL limit the request for services or require that the budget be developed within a set amount. - A. Information and documentation that justifies the need for services based on the eligible recipient's assessed need may be required and requested.
+Justification for services must: - outline the eligible recipient's clinical, functional, physical, behavioral or habilitative needs; - (2) promote and afford support to the eligible recipient for their greater independence and to maintain current level of function or minimize risk of further decline; or contribute to and support the eligible recipient's efforts to remain in the community; - (3) to contribute and be engaged in their community, and to reduce their risk of institutionalization; - (4) address the eligible recipient's physical health, behavioral, and social support needs, not including financial support, that arise as a result of their functional limitations or conditions, such as: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living, and economic self-sufficiency; and - (5) relate to an outcome in the eligible recipient's individual service plan (ISP). - B. Exception authorization process, formerly known as the H authorization process is the process that allows individuals on the DDW, who have extenuating circumstances, including extremely complex clinical needs to receive services beyond what is authorized in their current ISP/budget level or to allow individual exceptions to DDW service standards.
+Exception authorization process includes: - (1) an eligible recipient who is included in the class established in the matter of Walter Stephen Jackson, et al vs. Fort Stanton Hospital and Training School et. al, (757 F. Supp.
 1243 DNM 1990) is to receive a permanent NM DDW exception authorization approval.
-A Jackson class member may receive service types and amounts consistent with those approved in their ISP.

-(2) Exception authorization packet includes: the completed individual supports needs review form with all attachments indicated on the form as relevant to the nature/type of exception authorization process request submitted.
+A former Jackson class member may receive service types and amounts consistent with those approved in their ISP. - (2) Exception authorization packet includes: the completed individual supports needs review form with all attachments indicated on the form as relevant to the nature/type of exception authorization process request submitted.